 The Iconic - Pure Player

 With most sites, first impressions count.
 That’s especially true for fashion sites, given what they sell.
-If the style of the website doesn’t grab you immediately, how’s the style of their fashion going to work?
+If the website style doesn’t grab you immediately, you wonder how the fashion style’s going to work.

 The Iconic home page